50 American Small Towns Known for the Weirdest Things

 Cawker City, Kansas: World’s largest ball of twine

 Forget Dorothy and Toto, twine is what Kansas is most proud of.
-To be more specific, the world’s largest ball of (still growing) twine is one of the most famous landmarks in the state.
+To be more specific, the world’s largest (and still growing) ball of twine is one of the most famous landmarks in the state.

-Williamstown, KY, USA - November 3, 2017: Noah releasing the dove on Noah's ark replica at the Ark Encounter Theme Park in Williamstown, Kentucky, USA
+Williamstown, KY, USA - November 3, 2017: Noah releasing the dove on Noah

 Lindasj22/Shutterstock